reckel-jm/dailybible-rs/README.md

-# Dailybible-rs – a Telegram bot for daily Bible reading–cover to cover in one year.
+# Dailybible-rs is a Telegram bot for reading your Bible daily–and cover to cover in one year.

 Dailybible is a Telegram bot which will send you a Bible reading notification for every day of the year.
 If you follow this Bible reading plan 365 days along, you will have made it through the whole Bible.